-My tutor recommended this book to me in her recent feedback, with regard to ideas of home and memory.
+My tutor recommended this book to me in her recent feedback on Assignment 6, with regard to ideas of home and memory and my Critical Review for Assignment 4.
 In the Dark Room is a meditation upon mourning and an excavation of memory, how it works emotionally and culturally.
 “It is narrated through the prism of his experience of losing both his parents, his mother when he was sixteen, his father when he was on the cusp of adulthood and of trying, after a breakdown some years later, to piece things together”.
 I recognised many of Brian Dillon’s way of coping having lost three of the most important people in my life suddenly.
 I wouldn’t describe this as a sad book which I think is due to the strategies he uses to allow the memories to emerge and almost float around him.
 The book has many thoughts and quotations on theory and philosophy to explore so I’m taking it slowly – a book to read in quiet periods of reflection.
 I’m about three-quarters through now but decided to jot down thoughts and relevant quotes particularly in relation to house/home and also photographs so far as this blog is concerned as I wouldn’t want to ‘spoil’ the reading of it for others.

 Fairly small in size (slightly less than A5) with 266 pages and a heavy, matte, white paper cover with fold-ins – the kind that you think you can use as a bookmark but only ever works for a few pages. has 266 pages, plus a list of readings, and so this makes it quite a thick book for its overall size.
 The front cover has a dark blue, all capitals title and author’s name which complements the white background.
 The size, thickness and cover of the book give clarity adding to the overall impression of a contemplative and serious book.